kryptokrona/kryptokrona-kotlin-sdk/README.md

 Are you having trouble with Kryptokrona Kotlin SDK?
 We want to help!

-- Read through all documentation on our Wiki: https://github.com/kryptokrona/kryptokrona-kotlin-sdk/wiki
+- Read through all documentation on our website: https://sdk.kryptokrona.org

 - If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.